mockoon/mockoon.com/content/docs/latest/about.md

 This allows you to migrate from one version to another without worrying about compatibility issues between the desktop application and the CLI or serverless package.

-### Major versions
+### Major versions and migration

 While the desktop application can easily **migrate from one version to another** (including major versions), this is not the case for the CLI or serverless package.
-When you are using one of your [data files](docs:mockoon-data-files/data-files-location) with the CLI or serverless package, or sharing it with your team, you need to make sure that the data file schema is compatible with the version you or your team is using.
+When you are using one of your [data files](docs:mockoon-data-files/data-files-location) with the [CLI](/cli/), [serverless package](/serverless/), [Docker image](https://hub.docker.com/r/mockoon/cli), or sharing it with your team, you need to make sure that the data file schema is compatible with the version you or your team is using.

 Every time we introduce a **breaking change** in the data file schema (e.g. new feature) we release a **new major version**.
 We recommend that you always migrate simultaneously to the same major version for all the desktop applications and packages you are using.

 > 📝 Note to our Cloud users: the same recommendation applies when you are using our **Cloud features**.
 Please have a look at the [team collaboration](cloud-docs:data-synchronization-team-collaboration#major-versions-migrations) and [cloud deployments](cloud-docs:api-mock-cloud-deployments#major-versions-migrations) documentations for more information.

+#### Migration process

+We try to make the migration process as smooth as possible.

+- **Desktop application**: after installing a new major version, when you open a data file created with an older major version, the application will automatically migrate the data file to the new schema.
+The file can then be used with the new version of the application, CLI, serverless package, or Docker image.
+- **CLI**: the CLI is always compatible with older data file versions as it will automatically migrate the data file to the current version when starting a mock server.
+However, it won't be compatible with data files created with newer major versions and will require you to upgrade to the latest major version.
+- **Serverless package**: the serverless package is a simple wrapper around the core library.
+It always require the versions to match with the desktop application version.
+You will need to upgrade the serverless package to the latest major version when migrating your data files.
+- **Docker image**: the Docker image runs the CLI, and the same rules apply.
+You will need to upgrade the Docker image to the latest major version when migrating your data files.

 ### Breaking changes